The FreeType 2 font engine is copyrighted work and cannot be used

 of the X Window System.
 It is compatible to the above two licenses (see

 file src/bdf/README and src/pcf/README).
+The same holds for the files

 The gzip module uses the zlib license (see src/gzip/zlib.h) which too is